zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 #### Fit the model to the loaded data

 This part fits the model to the loaded data and evaluates it on the training data.
-In this test example we do not care about an actual evaluation of the model using validation and test datasets.
+In this test example we do not care about an actual evaluation of the model using validation and test data sets.

 ```python
 # define number of training epochs